Rectrix gloves are durable and flexible — within reason!

 To dry the gloves faster we recommend stuffing absorbent cloths inside them.
 This will soak up the majority of the water.

-We recommend using the Rectrix glove bag to store your gloves.
+We recommend using the Rectrix glove bag (included in our premium models) to store your gloves.
 Above all, ensure that they’re kept cool environment that’s neither too dry or damp.

 - Too dry can cause the latex to become brittle.